So often we overlook care for our hair. We are constantly trying to keep our…

 Don’t Overlook Primary Care (Even When You’re Healthy)

 The times of traditional healthcare are over.

-Younger generations, an increasing use of technology, and a fast-paced lifestyle are just several pieces to the new (and complicated) healthcare puzzle.
+Younger generations, increasing use of technology and a fast-paced lifestyle are just several pieces to the new (and complicated) healthcare puzzle.

 In a recent survey through the Kaiser Family Foundation, 26 percent of adults said they didn’t have a family care provider.
 Of those, nearly half (45 percent) were 18 to 29-year-olds.

 It’s no secret that millennials (dare I say it – everyone has a varying perception) do not access care in the same way their predecessors do.
 The old way was simple – a family shared one primary care physician (PCP) – this was your family doctor.

 Now – people establishing care: